matthew-mk/classification-of-surfing-images/README.md

 7. Open the PyCharm terminal window.
 8. Ensure you are in the conda environment that you just created.
 If you are not, then type `conda activate environment_name`, where environtment_name is the name of the environment you created.
 9. Enter the following command into the PyCharm terminal to install the dependencies: `pip install -r requirements.txt`
 10. If any of the dependencies do not install correctly, then try to install them individually.
-For example, tensorflow can be installed by using `pip install tensorflow==2.7.0` or `pip install tensorflow —upgrade`
+For example, tensorflow can be installed by using `pip install tensorflow==2.7.0` or `pip install tensorflow --upgrade`
 11. Wait for PyCharm to finish indexing.
 12. Right click on the `src` folder, scroll down to ‘Mark Directory as’, and ensure it is marked as the sources root.
 13. Open one of the files in the `mains` folder, such as `magicseaweed_binary.py`